-Prep (Years 5 to 6)
+Years 5-6

-From Year 5, academic goals are brought into sharper focus, and we are present to guide our pupils at every step.
-As they mature, pupils are given greater levels of independence and responsibility.
+From Year 5, academic goals are brought into sharper focus.
+As they progress, pupils are given greater levels of independence and responsibility, and we are present at every step to guide them on their way to maturity.
 We encourage bold exploration through creative projects and develop their sense of adventure with residential trips and outdoor learning activities.

-This is complemented with a broad and balanced menu of Humanities, Languages, Creative and Performing Arts and Computing, as well as a rich programme of fitness and sports, taught individually and in teams.
+This is complemented with a broad and balanced menu of Humanities, Languages, Creative and Performing Arts and Computing by specialist teachers, as well as a rich programme of fitness and sports, taught individually and in teams.

-Senior (Years 7 to 11)
+Years 7-11

 In Years 7 to 9, pupils study a wide range of subjects, which include a core curriculum of English, Mathematics, Science and French.
-Again, this is complemented with a broad and balanced menu of Humanities, Languages including Spanish, Latin and Mandarin, Project Qualification, Creative and Performing Arts and Computing, as well as a rich programme of fitness and sports, taught individually and in teams.
+Again, this is complemented with a broad and balanced menu of Humanities including geography, history and philosophy, Languages including French, Spanish, Latin and Mandarin, Creative and Performing Arts and Computing, as well as a rich programme of fitness and sports, taught individually and in teams.

-During year 9 the focus switches to GCSEs with the core subjects of English, Mathematics and Science starting their GCSE courses in the January of year 9 and the optional subjects they wish to study at GCSE being selected in the second half of the year.
-Year 10 and 11 will see students embark on the full range of opted subjects alongside the core, PSHEE and fitness and sports.
+During year 9 the focus switches to GCSEs with the core subjects of English, Mathematics and Science starting their GCSE courses during this year and the optional subjects they wish to study at GCSE being selected in the second half of the year.
+Year 10 and 11 will see students embark on the full range of opted subjects alongside the core, PSHE and fitness and sports.